promptfoo/promptfoo/site/docs/configuration/guide.md

 Asserts are _optional_.
 Many people get value out of reviewing outputs manually, and the web UI helps facilitate this.

-## Examples
+## Example

 Let's imagine we're building an app that does language translation.
-This config runs each prompt through GPT-3.5 and Vicuna, substituting three variables:
+This config runs each prompt through GPT-3.5 and Gemini, substituting `language` and `input` variables:

 ```yaml
 prompts: [prompt1.txt, prompt2.txt]